jones58/brutalist-map/README.md

 - I noticed that adding the checkbox was causing the back button's icon to have a thick stroke and set about trying to fix it.
 Changing the id for the svg was not successful so I had to change the class names inside the svg to unique numbers.
 - I initially start the design with a light and a dark mode but for the sake of simplicity, I decided to leave this out as I don't think it contributes to accessibility in its current form.
 - I realised that the visited count at the bottom was showing 2 places instead of 0 and looked in local storage to debug.
 I found two mapbox.event keys and used a regex to make sure they weren't counted in the visited count.
-- I noticed that touch events weren't happening right on the map - so I used a simple onTouch(event) to mimic an onClick(event).
+- I noticed that touch events weren't working right on the map - I thought the solution would be to use js, linking the touch and click events but I realised through reading github issues that the solution was simpler - i simply needed to wrap the map in a div with the attribute: data-tap-disabled="true".
+During debugging, I found [this site](https://www.charlemagne-icon.ac.uk/trail/claverley-church-trail/) and liked the functionality of the map: the way in how clicking slightly off from the marker still opens the necessary popup - so I looked at the code.
+I realised this would be difficult to implement in Mapbox Studio (where the markers are made for you), so I thought of another solution.
+I used a wide stroke width (set to 0 opacity), so that the marker would appear 50px wider than it was to touch events but to the human eye would still be 5px.
+- Following some user feedback, I realised it wasn't super obvious what the tick box was for without a tick in it.
+I changed the otherwise blank box to a faded tick, using the color #272b2f from the map.
+Editing the svg in Illustrator allowed me to quickly make the necessary edits to my svg file.

 ## TODO:

 - Edit geojson dataset, "designed by: " "completed: ", " - finish doing this.
 Maybe add more info url.
 - Edit media queries for tablet, keep testing and editing for different screen sizes.
 Use chrome, safari, firefox.
 Also browserstack.
-- List of places visited - Could be in table format. when click visited.
+- List of places visited - Could be in table format. when click on something - might be hard to add this to visited element.
 - Test on personal phone chrome and firefox.
   - Maybe do live edit with vscode.
   - work out why it looks much better on chrome than Firefox - extensions maybe.